Category Archives: Sport

 Shrinking England

 Via the Rubbish Man I came upon this.
 Despite the inherent wrongness of psychoanalysis, it’s rather a good read: “England’s repeated failure in penalty shoot-outs is not down to bad fortune, as the English media, with its empiricist presuppositions, insists.
-To lose once might be an accident, but to lose five times demands a psychoanalytic explanation. […]
+To lose once might be an accident, but to lose five times demands a psychoanalytic […]

 That London Olympics Line-Up In Full